 Andrew J. Arakaki is a doctoral student in the Department of Chronic Disease Epidemiology at the Yale School of Public Health.
-His research is focused on assessing the effect of sex-based discrimination on acute therapies, outpatient care utilization, and mortality in younger patients with acute myocardial infarction.
+His research is focused on assessing the impact of everyday discrimination on patient-reported outcomes, outpatient care utilization, and biomarkers of systemic inflammation among young adults with acute myocardial infarction.
 Andrew completed his MPH at the Yale School of Public Health in 2020 and conducted research at the Yale Center for Outcomes Research and Evaluation (CORE) using data from the National Cardiovascular Disease Registry (NCDR).
 He also holds a Bachelor of Science degree in Biology from the University of Washington.

-Tiffany E. Chang is a doctoral student in the Department of Chronic Disease Epidemiology at Yale School of Public Health.
-Her research interests include cardiovascular health and health outcomes research, particularly through the use of administrative claims data.
+- Tiffany E. Chang is a PhD Candidate in the Department of Chronic Disease Epidemiology at Yale School of Public Health.
+Her dissertation research examines the sex-specific impact of patient- and system-level factors on hypertension outcomes among young Veterans.
 Prior to her doctoral studies, Tiffany worked as a health services researcher (contractor) at the Centers for Disease Control and Prevention, as well as a quality improvement director at the American Heart Association.
 Tiffany earned her MPH from Yale School of Public Health and her BA from Cornell University.

-Rebecca is a PhD student in the Department of Epidemiology of Microbial Disease, and is primarily interested in studying how to improve outbreak detection and response for emerging and re-emerging infectious diseases.
-Prior to coming to Yale, Rebecca was a Research Analyst in the Department of Global Health and Population at the Harvard T.H.
+- Rebecca is a PhD candidate in the Grubaugh Lab in the Department of Epidemiology of Microbial Diseases.
+Her research focuses on the outbreak dynamics of emerging viruses in human and animal populations.
+Previously, Rebecca was a Research Analyst in the Prevention Policy Modeling Lab at the Harvard T.H.
 Chan School of Public Health, where her work focused on modeling the potential impact of changes in disease control strategies.
 She received a Master of Public Health from the Johns Hopkins Bloomberg School of Public Health, and also has four years of experience in global and domestic health consulting.